 Stage 3: AIDS

-If a person has HIV and is not on HIV treatment, eventually the virus will weaken their body’s immune system and will progress to AIDS.
+If a person has HIV and is not on HIV treatment, the virus will eventually weaken their body’s immune system and progress to AIDS.
 This is the late stage of HIV infection.

 Symptoms of AIDS can include:

 - Rapid weight loss